ahaywood/selfteachme__hashnode/clvcjkyzm000509jl43889wff.md

 I did a little digging and Supabase limits you to 30 emails in one hour.
 You can reach out to them directly if you’re launching a product and need to raise the limit, but it requests that you give them 2 weeks worth of notice.

 Since I was trying to launch my project *that* day, plus, I didn’t want to worry about this long term, I ended up reaching for a custom SMTP server.
-Fortunately, [Resend](https://resend.com) offers all of this out of the box.
+Fortunately, [Resend](https://resend.com) offers exactly what I needed, out of the box.

 I already have an account set up with Resend, but I did need to add the custom DNS settings to verify my domain.

-Then, I generated an API key.
+Then, I generated an API key from Resend.
 Save this for later, because you’ll need to use it as the SMTP password.

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1713885958844/6dd80d2c-2dca-43b0-a390-de1c7dc26061.png align="center")

-Then, under Project Settings &gt; Authentication, I have “Enable Custom SMTP” turned on.
-Then, I added Resend Provider Settings.
+Then in Supabase, under **Project Settings &gt; Authentication**, I have “Enable Custom SMTP” turned on.
+Then, I added the Resend Provider Settings.

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1713885978435/92fbdcf2-4871-406a-9e2f-c67b519f31c3.png align="center")

 Easy Peasy.

-As an added benefit of using Resend is you have insight into what emails are being sent out.
+As an added benefit of using Resend, you also have insight into what emails are being sent out.

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1713885989664/9735865d-71ab-4dee-9516-42baa466d298.png align="center")

 Lovely. 🤩

+---

 # Conclusion